 Renewal Application for licence to keep Dangerous Wild Animals -

-£16.00 (plus VAT) payable to DDDC for arrangement of any Vet's appointment.
+£16.00 (plus VAT) payable to DDDC for arrangement of any Vet inspection.

-New applications will require a Vet's inspection, and in some circumstances a Vet's inspection may be needed before your renewal application can be determined.
-In both cases you will be invoiced separately for the total costs of the Vet'st inspection plus VAT.
-The inspection will be arranged by the District Council, in all cases.
+All new applications will require an inspection by a vet, and in some circumstances one may also be needed before your application for renewal can be determined.
+In either case you will be invoiced separately for the total costs of the Vet inspection plus VAT.
+The inspection will be arranged by the District Council, and a fee plus VAT will be charged for arranging the inspection.

 Am I eligible?